Citizens of Delaware Who Served the Confederacy

 ~ Martin, David A.; sailor, 13th Mississippi Infantry, Co "E" (reg't under research).
 Profession: Sailor; age 24.
 (Reference: 1860 Federal Census, Northwest Fork Hundred, Sussex County, DE, Post Office: Seaford, June 7, 1860 ; Roll #M653_99, page 817, image 598)

-• ~ Martin, Edward L.; Southern sympathizer.
-He arranged for many of his Seaford Cavalry Militia in 1860, along with others in Sussex County, to go to Virginia and enlist in the Confederacy.
+~ Martin, Edward L.; Southern sympathizer.
+He was the captain of the 2nd Cavalry Seaford Militia and, in 1860, arranged for many of his Militia (along with others in Sussex County) to go to Virginia and enlist in the Confederacy.
 Profession: Lawyer; age 22.
 (Reference: 1860 Federal Census, Northwest Fork Hundred, Sussex County, DE, Post Office: Seaford, June 7, 1860 ; Roll #M653_99, page 817, image 598.)
 Commanded a Southern militia of Seaford Cavalry.
 He was tried and found guilty of aiding and abetting the enemy.
 Born in Seaford on March 29, 1837 and died in Georgetown on December 13, 1886.

 ~ Martin, John E.; of Seaford, Delaware, accepted employment with the Confederate Government in June 1863.
 (Of the prominent Martin family of Seaford.)